Advantages of Bifacial Solar Panels

 Bifacial vs. Monofacial solar panels

-Monofacial solar panels have one photovoltaic side that absorbs light and transform it into renewable energy.
-Bifacial solar panels{ can|| are able to} absorb sunlight from both sides and take up less space.
+Monofacial solar panels have one photovoltaic side that absorbs the sunlight, and then convert it to renewable energy.
+Bifacial solar panels{ can|| are able to} take in sunlight on both sides and require less space.

 Bifacial Solar Panel Design